zapPilot/docs/docs/how-it-works/cross-chain-operations.md

 **Seamless DeFi across Base, Arbitrum, and Optimism** 🌐

-Zap Pilot's cross-chain capabilities allow you to access the best DeFi opportunities across our supported Layer 2 networks without the complexity of managing different wallets, tokens, or bridges.
+Zap Pilot's cross-chain capabilities allow you to access the best DeFi opportunities across various Layer 2 networks, as well as Ethereum and Solana, without the complexity of managing different wallets, tokens, or bridges.

 ## 🔗 Multi-Chain Architecture